 Our protagonist, Naho, must follow the letter’s instructions in order to avoid making the same mistakes that her future self did, though this proves more difficult than she expects.

-This romance and slice-of-life manga currently has six volumes out, so it’s relatively small and digestible (though each volume is pretty large).
-A seventh and final volume is coming very soon.
+This romance and slice-of-life manga currently has six volumes out, so it’s relatively small and digestible (though each volume is pretty large since you can buy it in two giant collected editions).

 For budding manga readers looking to avoid fantasy, horror, or any abstract genre fiction, and would rather start with something relatable – a story set today, populated by ordinary people with intense and relatable drama – Orange is exactly the manga you’re looking for.

-More manga like Orange: Your Lie in April, Ao Haru Ride, Dreamin’ Sun
+More manga like Orange: Your Lie in April, Ao Haru Ride, Horimiya

-Looking for queer stories?
+Looking for LGBTQ manga?
 Read My Brother’s Husband

 The story is written by a famously queer Japanese mangaka, Gengoroh Tagame, who before this was primarily known for writing erotica (hence the overly muscular male characters he always draws).